Skip to main content

 Cheese outbreaks in BC

 Cheese outbreaks in BC have occurred due to raw cheeses and pasteurized cheeses.
 Types of cheese made with raw milk include blue vein cheese, Gouda cheese, and many hard varieties of cheese such as parmesan, asiago, and others.
 Cheeses made from pasteurized milk include feta, Havarti, mozzarella, curds, and others.
-Mold-ripened cheese is also made with pasteurized milk and includes brie and camembert.
+Mould-ripened cheese is also made with pasteurized milk and includes brie and camembert.

 Raw milk Gouda and Gouda-like cheeses have been linked to two E. coli outbreaks in BC: one in 2013 and most recently in 2018.